 This warning illuminates when there is an error with the system.
-For additional information, refer to "Rear Sonar System (RSS)" in the "Starting and driving" section of this manual.
+For additional information, refer to "Front and rear sonar system" in the "Starting and driving" section of this manual.

 Blind Spot Warning (BSW) and Rear Cross Traffic Alert (RCTA) indicator (if so equipped)